aws-samples/eks-workshop/content/beginner/115_sg-per-pod/40_sg_policy.md

 As we can see if, the pod has the label `app: green-pod` a security group will be attached to it.

-We can finally deploy it in specific `namespace`
+We can finally deploy it in a specific `namespace`.

 ```bash
 kubectl create namespace sg-per-pod